10 Lead generation mistakes businesses need to stop making

 If you want to see better results from your content, then you need to create the type of content that makes people want to give out their personal information so that they can get it – for example, guides, e-books, webinars, online courses, checklists.

 Instead of leaving your content to chance, plan it so that every piece of content serves a purpose.
-Then, make sure to include lead generation content regularly in your schedule, so that you get a constant stream of new leads to add to your list.10 Lead generation mistakes businesses need to stop making via @lilachbullock #leadgenClick To Tweet
+Then, make sure to include lead generation content regularly in your schedule, so that you get a constant stream of new leads to add to your list.

 3. You’re not testing and optimising your landing pages

 Landing pages need work before they can perform to their full potential.
-A good landing page needs consistent testing and optimising – there’s no one formula that works across the board.
+A good landing page needs consistent testing and optimizing – there’s no one formula that works across the board.

 Your visitors might find your landing page confusing to navigate and understand, or it can be that the content doesn’t compel them to take action.
 In order to solve these issues, you should test your landing page, making one small change at a time (aka a/b testing), so that you can see how each change affects your landing page’s success.

-Test everything from the design of your page to the wording you use in your copy; you can take a more in-depth look at landing page optimisation in my guide here.
+Test everything from the design of your page to the wording you use in your copy; you can take a more in-depth look at landing page optimization in my guide here.

 4. You’re not offering anything of real value to your target audience